bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 # Looking for the old Greenlight 1.0 docs?

 The old version of Greenlight has been renamed to Greenlight Legacy.
-It is still available on Github under the [v1 branch](https://github.com/bigbluebutton/greenlight/tree/v1), although we highly suggest using the latest version of Greenlight.
+It is still available on GitHub under the [v1 branch](https://github.com/bigbluebutton/greenlight/tree/v1), although we highly suggest using the latest version of Greenlight.

 You can find the old documentation for Greenlight 1.0 [here](/greenlight-v1.html).